How new founders can get working capital with bad credit

 Unlocking extra cash flow may seem like the solution to all your business woes, but not every business should pursue funding.
 Having extra working capital is great for those who want to responsibly invest using credit.
 But business owners who look for working capital loans should have an idea of what they need the cash for, as well as have the capacity to repay it.

-If your business is already making consistent profit, you’re perfectly primed to access working capital funding.
+If your business is already making a consistent profit, you’re perfectly primed to access working capital funding.

 Where can you get cash with bad credit?